Westcott Building: Westcott Fountain

 Westcott fountain is a historic landmark on the campus of Florida State University.
 It sits at the end of College Avenue in front of the Westcott building.
 There is a large, marble plaque in front of the fountain with the Florida State University logo, used to welcome people to campus.
 Westcott fountain came into the possession of Florida State University in 1917 as a gift from the Florida State College for Women, classes of 1915 and 1917.
-Today, the fountain is a strong symbol of unity and heritage for Florida State University.
+Today, the fountain is a symbol of unity and heritage for Florida State University.

-Westcott fountain sits in the center of a plaza, surrounded by engraved bricks.
+Westcott fountain sits in the center of Westcott Plaza, surrounded by engraved bricks.
 The bricks commemorate students, professors and others who have contributed to Florida State University.
 The Florida State University Alumni Association administers the "Brick Program."
 The brick plaza was a project of the classes of 1996 and 1997.
 Its construction in 1998 was possible through the generous donations of students, alumni, faculty, staff and more.
 The bricks are used to commemorate names, special dates and accomplishments and new bricks are installed every semester.

 In 1982 the fountain was renovated in commemoration of Professor Anna Forbes Liddell.
 The fountain that is there today is however not the original one.
 Westcott fountain was replaced in 1988, due to failure of the original support system.
 Westcott fountain sits upon what was previously referred to as "Gallows Hill": during the 1830s, the hill was a site of executions.
 Westcott fountain has become a monument at Florida State University.
-It is a symbol of the University that sits proudly at the main entrance to the school.
+It is a symbol of the University that sits at the main entrance to the school.

-Traditions and Myths
+Traditions and myths

-One of the longest standing traditions surrounding the Westcott fountain is being dunked in the water by a group of friends on their 21st birthdays as a way to welcome the person to the legal drinking age and it is said that you are not truly a Seminole until you have been dunked in there.
+One of the longest standing traditions surrounding the Westcott fountain is being dunked in the water by a group of friends on their 21st birthdays as a way to welcome the person to the legal drinking age and it is said that one is not truly a Seminole until dunked in there.

-Aside from the fun traditions that accompany the fountain, there are also many ghost stories that have been created surrounding it.
+Aside from the traditions that accompany the fountain, there are also many ghost stories that have been created surrounding it.
 Since the fountain is located on an old execution site, some students have reported hearing strange noises at night.
 There have been a few reports stating that the entire Westcott area is still haunted by the executed dead.